ReturnInfinity/BareMetal-newlib4/README.md

  * autoconf - 2.69
  * automake - 1.15.1

-On a Debian-based system this can be accomplished via the following:
+On a Debian-based system this can be accomplished by running `./setup-newlib.sh` or via the following:
 ```
 # Remove software if already installed
 sudo apt remove autoconf automake